gurnoorkaur-12/trendhora/README.md

 * Mongoose: ODM for MongoDB to simplify database operations.
 * Material UI: Library for designing responsive and attractive user interfaces.

+## Leave a Star 🌟 as well if you wanna support our project

 ## 🤝 Contributing

 We welcome contributions to improve Trendhora.
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 For more details on contributing, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md).